starship/starship/docs/config/README.md

 The module will be shown if any of the following conditions are met:

 - The current directory contains a `Makefile.PL` file
+- The current directory contains a `Build.PL` file
 - The current directory contains a `cpanfile` file
+- The current directory contains a `cpanfile.snapshot` file
 - The current directory contains a `META.json` file
 - The current directory contains a `META.yml` file
 - The current directory contains a `.perl-version` file
 - The current directory contains a `.pl` file
 - The current directory contains a `.pm` file
+- The current directory contains a `.pod` file

 ### Options